Prince Henry's Welcome at Winchester: Court theatre in time of plague

 Few details are known about the masque which took place in October 1603, but it was mentioned in several newsletters.
 The title given to the event is not contemporary.
+Thomas Cardell, a lutenist and dancing master, was with the Queen.
 The composer and lutenist John Dowland may have been involved; he mentioned meeting the queen at Winchester in the dedication of his Lachrimae.
 At the time, the lutenist and dancing master Thomas Cardell attended the queen and Princess Elizabeth.
 The queen's secretary, the poet William Fowler, who had written the baptism entertainments for Prince Henry in 1594, was also at Winchester.
 Fowler wrote to the Earl of Shrewsbury on 11 October from Winchester.

 The performance was an early example of a court masque with female performers.
 Actors and dancers in previous events in England and Scotland were usually men (including the masque of shepherds at Castle Campbell in January 1563, and the "strangers" masque at the wedding of the wedding of the Earl of Huntly and Henrietta Stuart at Holyrood Palace in 1588.
-However, Elizabeth I's maids of honour had danced in a masque in 1600 at the marriage of Anne Russell and Henry Somerset, and Mary Fitton had a speaking part, and Anne of Denmark had bought masque costume for herself in Scotland in 1591 and 1592.
+However, Elizabeth I's maids of honour had danced in a masque in 1600 at the marriage of Anne Russell and Henry Somerset, and Mary Fitton had a speaking part.
+Anne of Denmark had bought masque costume for herself in Scotland in 1591 and 1592, probably for performances at weddings.
+The Scottish kirk had objected to "balling" in her household.

 Arbella Stuart was present and mentioned the Winchester masque in her own letter as "an enterlude, (as ridiculous as it was) but not so ridiculous as my letter".
 She described the queen's household playing children's games in their Winchester lodging.